KC5VDJ/NOS2-ZModem/README.md

 # NOS2-ZModem
 Bringing NOS 2 into the late 80's.

 There are already XMODEM and KERMIT.
 XMODEM was fine for RBBS, but not much else.  kermit is handy, but arcane.
-The former died long before NOS 2.8, pretty much once anything better was available.  kermit always had a small base, despite its power (because of?).
+The former died long before NOS 2.8, pretty much once anything better was available.
+The latter always had a small base, despite its power (because of?).

 NOS 2.8.7 is just begging for ZModem.
 There are ZModem capable Telnet clients out there...